-The best way to treat eczema naturally could be to relax in a warm bath of oats!
-This easy oatmeal bath recipe can help soothe skin problems.
+The best way to treat eczema naturally is to relax in a skin-soothing bath of oats!
+This easy oatmeal bath recipe will help soothe your skin problems.

 Here are easy steps to an oatmeal bath recipe that will treat eczema naturally…

 An Oatmeal Bath to Treat Eczema Naturally

 If you suffer from eczema, you know the pain and itchiness that accompanies this irritating skin disorder.
 Doctors can load you up with prescriptions, creams, and ointments, but in many cases, these remedies can be harsh or full of chemicals.
 Not to worry though, there are some natural alternatives that can treat eczema naturally just as well as, if not better than, some of the more popular and expensive creams on the market.